-In this article you will find an easy and practical explanation of the ISO 31000 method.
+ISO 31000: in this article you will find an easy and practical explanation of the ISO 31000 method.
+Next to what it is, this article also highlights the principles, the framework of reference, the Risk management process and treatment, advantages and the conclusion.
 After reading, you will understand how useful this tool can be for risk management in companies.
+Enjoy reading!

 Before going deeper into what this method is all about, it is necessary to emphasise the importance of analysing the possible risks that a company may face at any stage of its development.
 No company, regardless of its size or development, is free from the risks that may arise.